matthewjosephtaylor/command-composer/README.md

 ## Yaml Documentation

+- also-see
+  - absolute path to directory (careful, if you use something like `/` or `/usr/bin` things will likely break)

 - can-see
   -  HOME = only home directory
   -  CWD = (default) only current working directory
   -  NOTHING = can't see any host directories
   -  -X = only X directories up from current working directory (-0 would be the same as CWD, -1 would be one directory up from CWD, ...)

-- also-see
-  - absolute path to a directory outside of the user's home directory (careful, if you use something like `/` or `/usr/bin` things will likely break)

-- persist
-  - save an environment file that can be sourced into a shell via `source .name` (default name is `.composed-commands`)

-- executables-dir
-  - directory to save executable commands that link to docker commands (as apposed to shell aliases) that can be put in a PATH or executed outside of a shell environment.

 - command-type
   - ALIAS = environment to use shell aliases
   - EXECUTABLE = environment to use executable commands

+- executables-dir
+  - directory to save executable commands that link to docker commands (as apposed to shell aliases) that can be put in a PATH or executed outside of a shell environment.

 - name
   - name of the command group environment (used in the name of the environment file to be sourced)

+- persist
+  - save an environment file that can be sourced into a shell via `source .name` (default name is `.composed-commands`)

+- ports
+  - exposed ports (port inside container mapped to same port on host)

 ## Commandline Usage
 ```